playgameservices/play-games-plugin-for-unity/README.md

 your application.
 Making this call will not display anything on the screen and will not interact with the user in any way.

+## Adding additional Scopes

+You can add additional scopes to the authentication process by calling `PlayGamesClientConfiguration.Builder().AddOauthScope(scope)`.

+  __Note: adding additional scopes with most likely require user consent when starting your game__.

 ## Sign in

 To sign in, call **Social.localUser.Authenticate**, which is part of the